 Haxe feels much more promising than most alternatives.
 If I do web stuff again I'll be diving in here.
 There is some good library support.
 I am a little concerned by its relative youth, will it last?
 I don't much have else to say about it though, I've only dabbled with the surface.

-Jonathan Blow is writing his own language.
-The language he would want to use.
+Some people just say screw it, I'll write my own language, the language I want to use.
 I admire this, and sometimes I toy with the idea of doing the same.
 It feels like too much to throw away all existing library support, and taking full responsibilty for future compatibility.
 It is also very difficult, and when it comes down to it I would rather be making games than programming languages.

 C is dangerous, but it is reliable.
 A very sharp knife that can cut fingers as well as veg, but so simple it's not too hard to learn to use it carefully.